process-intelligence-research/AI-in-Bio-Chemical-Engineering-Lecture-Coding/README.md

 ## License
 This repository is open-source and available under the MIT License.
 Feel free to use, modify, and distribute the code examples as needed.

+Technische Universiteit Delft hereby disclaims all copyright interest in the work in this repository written by Artur M. Schweidtmann.
+Paulien Herder, Dean of Applied Science

 ## Contact